MY APPROACH

 “Knowing oneself comes from attending with compassionate inquiry to what is happening within.” - Gabor Máte

-In addition to somatic work, I work through the lens of Attachment Theory, Internal Family Systems, and Acceptance and Commitment Therapy, with a specific focus and mindfulness and present moment awareness.
-We learn how to create space for our thoughts and emotions without denying or suppressing them as we develop healthy ways to cope with stress and regulate our emotions.
-Examples of other areas we may explore include boundaries, grounding, limiting beliefs, inner critic work, and values identification and goal setting.
+My offerings are also informed by Attachment Theory and Acceptance and Commitment Therapy, with an emphasis on mindfulness and present moment awareness.
+We practice creating space for our thoughts and emotions without denying or suppressing them, as we develop healthy ways to cope with stress and regulate our emotions.
+We also focus on building secure, trusting relationships with self and other, strengthening interpersonal connections.
+Examples of other areas we may explore include boundaries, inner critic work, values identification, and goal setting.

-I am passionate about supporting folks struggling with addiction and am undergoing specialized training as a Substance Use Disorder Professional.
+I am passionate about supporting folks navigating addiction.
 I view addiction as the nervous system’s natural, adaptive attempt to self-regulate when being present is too overwhelming.
-I treat addiction as a symptom of a dysregulated nervous system that more often than not is rooted in trauma, attachment wounds, and/or painful experience.
-Our work together looks past stigma and shame and addresses the whole person through compassionate inquiry.
+I approach addiction as a symptom of a dysregulated nervous system that is often rooted in trauma, attachment wounds, or painful experience.
+In our work together we move beyond stigma and shame to address the whole person through compassionate inquiry.
+I often draw on Mindfulness-Based Relapse Prevention (MBRP) techniques, which help us pause, observe present experiences, and bring awareness to the choices available in each moment, working toward freedom from autopilot.

 Healing is a process.
 The intention of my work is to facilitate a safe, supportive, and interactive space in which you can access your inner source of strength and bring about positive change in your life.
-We achieve this by getting to know and trust our inner compass.
-This enables us to regulate and establish healthy patterns, moving toward embodying a value-driven, meaningful life.
+We achieve this by getting to know and trust our inner compass, enabling us to better regulate, establish healthy patterns, deepen connections, and move toward embodying a value-driven, meaningful life.